 Graduate Student, Creative Technologies

-Carter Eggleston earned his B.A. in studio art with a minor in mathematics from Davidson College in 2011.
+Carter earned his B.A. in studio art with a minor in mathematics from Davidson College in 2011.
 At Davidson, his creative practice focused on printmaking with occasional forays into sculpture and painting.
 His early work investigated the juxtaposition of contrary narrative elements, often in comic or satirical ways.
 After graduation, Carter attended Frogman’s Print & Paper Workshop in Vermillion, SD, and also interned at several letterpress studios in Virginia and North Carolina.
-Interested in utilizing contemporary technologies in his work, Carter completed several courses in computer graphics at Piedmont Virginia Community College in 2015-16, and also taught himself how to code through the Processing development environment.
+Interested in utilizing contemporary technologies in his work, Carter completed several courses in computer graphics at Piedmont Virginia Community College in 2015-16, and also taught himself how to code.